Jimmy Smith’s one game for Chelsea and his failure to add to it

 “With the cup run, we played when we played the likes of Arsenal, it was good times.

-Now Smith is captain of Crawley Town in League Two, playing under Harry Kewell.
+In 2014, Smith joined League Two Crawley Town in League Two, playing under Harry Kewell.
 The midfielder and his manager both feel he should be playing above the fourth tier, something Smith certainly hasn’t given up on having entered his thirties.

 “Going to Crawley was about the manager at the time, John Gregory,” Smith says.
 “He was the one I signed for at QPR on loan, so he knew about me.
 He was very important for me at the time, but he left.